Best things to do in Tokyo: A 2026 travel guide

 Of the many reasons to visit and love Japan, food is definitely one of them.

 From the precision, artistry, and (sometimes) simplicity of sushi to the warmth and tradition of ramen, Tokyo’s food scene perfectly balances innovation and heritage.
+Make sure to savor as much of the food as you can during your Japan trip.

 Must-eats in Tokyo: